 The Little Red Lighthouse under the George Washington Bridge

-This past weekend, the New York City Parks Department hosted one of the infrequent open houses for the Little Red Lighthouse, the adorable structure that could in Fort Washington Park beneath the George Washington Bridge.
+This past weekend, the New York City Parks Department hosted one of the infrequent open houses for the Little Red Lighthouse, the adorable structure in Fort Washington Park beneath the George Washington Bridge.
 Visitors were invited to climb the steep spiral staircase of the century-old lighthouse and take in the views of the Hudson River.
 Although gentle breezes and quiet picnics draw attention away from its urban location, the Little Red Lighthouse serves as a stalwart symbol of maritime history.

 Originally built in 1880, the 40-foot lighthouse guided ships from Sandy Hook, New Jersey using a 1,000 pound fog bell and a red flashing light.
 In 1917, the lighthouse became obsolete and was withdrawn from service.